junxit/us-congress-code/title-01/chapter-1/sec-1.md

 ### Statutory Notes and Related Subsidiaries

+### Short Title of 2022 Amendment

+Pub.
+L. 117–228, § 1, Dec.
+13, 2022, 136 Stat.
+2305, provided that: “This Act [enacting section 1738C of Title 28, Judiciary and Judicial Procedure, amending section 7 of this title, repealing section 1738C of Title 28, and enacting provisions set out as notes under section 7 of this title] may be cited as the ‘Respect for Marriage Act’.”

 ### Short Title of 2012 Amendment

 Pub.
 L. 112–231, § 1, Dec.
 28, 2012, 126 Stat.
 1619, provided that: “This Act [amending this section and sections 92a, 215, and 215a of Title 12, Banks and Banking] may be cited as the ‘21st Century Language Act of 2012’.”